Enforcement in detail

 County Court Bailiffs and High Court Enforcement Officers

-County Court Bailiffs are employees of Her Majesty’s Courts & Tribunals Service and are responsible for enforcing orders of County Courts by recovering monies owed under county court judgments up to a maximum of £600.
+County Court Bailiffs are employees of Her Majesty’s Courts & Tribunals Service and are responsible for enforcing orders of the County Court by recovering monies owed under county court judgments up to a maximum of £600.

-If the debt due is not paid they have the authority to seize and sell goods to recover the amount of the debt owed.
+If the debt due is not paid a County Court Bailiff has the authority to seize and sell goods to recover the amount of the debt owed.
 They can also serve court documents to collect and supervise the possession of property and the return of goods under hire purchase agreements.

 High Court Enforcement Officers (HCEOs) are authorised by the Lord Chancellor and work privately or for private companies.